 (2) Retail sales tax separately stated.

 specifically requires that the retail sales tax must be stated separately from the selling price on any sales invoice or other instrument of sale, i.e., contracts, sales slips, and/or customer billing receipts.
-(For an exception covering restaurant receipts of Class H liquor licensees, see WAC 458-20-124
+(For an exception covering food and beverage receipts, see WAC 458-20-124

 (a) The law creates a "conclusive presumption" that, for purposes of collecting the tax and remitting it to the state, the selling price quoted does not include the retail sales tax.
 This presumption is not overcome or rebutted by any written or oral agreement between seller and buyer.